VDA5050/VDA5050/VDA5050_EN.md

 ### mobileRobotGeometry

-This JSON object defines the geometry properties of the AGV, e.g., outlines and wheel positions.
+This JSON object defines the geometry properties of the mobile robot, e.g., outlines and wheel positions.

 | **Field** | **data type** | **description** |
 |---|---|---|